danielstern/volca-beats/README.md

-#volca-beats
+# volca-beats

-##node.js driver for korg VOLCA BEATS vintage analogue synthesizer
+## node.js driver for korg VOLCA BEATS vintage analogue synthesizer

-###Introduction

-###Installation
+### Installation
 ```
 npm install volca-beats
 ```

-###Usage
+### Usage
 Examples must be compiled using `babel` or another compiler and run in the browser, as `volca-beats uses the `web midi` api.
 You can still use the note codes and parameter codes available if you want to create a node-based library.
+See this package for an example.

-####Quick Start Example
+#### Quick Start Example
 ```javascript
 import { transmit, Message, Note } from 'volca-beats';
 transmit(Message.NOTE_ON(Note.KICK), window.performance.now() + 1000);
 /* kick drum will sound in one second */
 ```

-####Sequence With JavaScript, then Playback with VOLCA BEATS
+#### Sequence With JavaScript, then Playback with VOLCA BEATS
 ```javascript
 let time = window.performance.now();
 for (let i = 0x00; i < 0x7F; i++) {